 That looks a faff?

-If you really can’t be bothered with making your own coffee bags, we’d recommend Percol.
+If you really can’t be bothered with making your own coffee bags, we’d recommend Percol ground coffee.
 The company is going completely plastic-free and are already a good way there!
+You can find it in most supermarkets but use the links if not.

 But go on…make your own!